sonic-net/SONiC/doc/warm-reboot/NSF_Manager_HLD.md

-NSF Manager will replace the existing [fast-reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot) and [finalize\_warmboot.sh](https://github.com/sonic-net/sonic-buildimage/blob/master/files/image_config/warmboot-finalizer/finalize-warmboot.sh) scripts to perform shutdown orchestration and reconciliation monitoring during warm reboot.
+NSF Manager will be an alternative to the existing [fast-reboot](https://github.com/sonic-net/sonic-utilities/blob/master/scripts/fast-reboot) and [finalize\_warmboot.sh](https://github.com/sonic-net/sonic-buildimage/blob/master/files/image_config/warmboot-finalizer/finalize-warmboot.sh) scripts to perform shutdown orchestration and reconciliation monitoring during warm reboot.
 It will use a registration based mechanism to determine the switch stack components that need to perform an orchestrated shutdown and bootup.
 This ensures that the NSF Manager design is generic, flexible and also avoids any hardcoding of component information in NSF Manager.

 #### NSF Details Registration